 For the 2021-2022 school year, CCEF will be offering several special classroom grants this Fall.

-- David Fitts Community Service Classroom Grant sponsored by Chick-fil-A Concord Commons provides an opportunity for students to experience the impact they can make in their community.
+- David Fitts Community Service Classroom Grant provides an opportunity for students to experience the impact they can make in their community through service.

 - Strick Dalton Innovation Classroom Grant seeks to reward CCS teachers who are innovative in their approach to teaching by funding a project that highlights these attributes and provides an amazing student learning opportunity.

-Pre K - 12th grade classroom grants might be offered later in the year.
+Pre K - 12th grade classroom grants may be offered later in the year depending on funding.

 Past Grant Highlights

 The Strick Dalton Innovation Classroom Grant was awarded to Gina Meyers, an art teacher at AT Allen Elementary School.
 Read about the grant here!

 The CCEF Surprise Holiday Classroom Grant was awarded to Joanne Bernard, a STEM teacher at JN Fries Middle School.
 Read about the grant here!